-Hard-wearing and handsome, these new-and-improved Katahdin Iron Works oxford boots are inspired by our original “Engineer Boots,” providing excellent support and stability with comfort too.
+Hard-wearing and handsome, our new-and-improved Katahdin Iron Works oxford boots are inspired by our original “Engineer Boots,” providing excellent support and stability with comfort too.

 Direct descendants of boots first developed by our founder, Leon Leonwood Bean, our Katahdin Iron Works boots are great-looking, exceptionally comfortable and incredibly durable.
 They are painstakingly handcrafted from durable oiled-leather upper that gains more character with every wear.

 Located in the north woods of Maine, adjacent to the Appalachian Trail, Katahdin Iron Works was built in 1843 and operated until 1890, when advances in steel manufacturing made it obsolete.
 At its peak, the Iron Works produced 18 to 20 tons of pig iron a day and employed 400 men just to cut the 20,000 cords of wood needed to fire the blast furnace.